This guide will take approximately 5 minutes to complete.

 Step 3: Identify disorders associated with mutations of a gene of interest from the GWAS Catalog

-To find out which disorders are related to variants of your gene of interest, use Intelligent Search in the Causaly homepage by typing the name of a specific gene, such as BRCA2, and ‘variant’ into the input box.
-Causaly will propose the relevant search topic to find diseases associated with BRCA2 mutations (Figure 6).
+To find out which disorders are related to variants of your gene of interest, you can use the Causaly Discover Search bar and look for the diseases associated with mutations of a specific gene, such as the example below “What diseases are associated with BRCA2 mutations?”
+(Figure 6) (link).

 TIP!